TERMS & CONDITIONS

 Fees for uncollected items

-The fee corresponding to the actual cost of the return fee, shipping fee and handling, a total of
+The fee corresponding to the actual cost of the shipping fee, return fee and handling will be total 29 euro.

 The Seller is the party responsible for handling collected personal data.
 Unless the Purchaser consents otherwise, the Seller may only obtain and store whatever personal data is necessary for the Seller to complete its duties according to the con- tract.
 The Purchaser’s personal data shall only be given to others if this is necessary for the Seller to fulfil the contract with the Purchaser, or in cases where this is required by law.